eivindeb/fixed-wing-gym/README.md

 pip install -e . --process-dependency-links
 ```

+## Usage

+The examples folder contains some scripts demonstrating how the gym can be integrated with the [stable-baselines library](https://github.com/hill-a/stable-baselines), and how to
+reproduce the results presented in the [paper](https://arxiv.org/abs/1911.05478).

 ## Documentation

 Each functions behaviour, arguments and return values are documented with docstrings in the source code.
 The Fixed-Wing-Gym is configured through the configuration json file.
 The config file